-Now I have to say we haven’t used this option but I wanted to include it so you know it exists and it’s available should you want to use it.
-Park Over Property is a collection of over 2000 private home and land owners who will let you park your campervan on their property for a small fee.
-It is run by the New Zealand Motor Caravan Association.
+We haven’t used this option, but I wanted to include it so you know it exists and it’s available should you wish to use it.
+Park Over property is a collection of over 2000 private homes and land owners who will let you park your campervan on their property for a small fee.
+The New Zealand Motor Caravan Association runs it.
 You can check the website here for more information.

 Useful apps for finding places to park your campervan overnight

-There are a few really useful apps that you’ll want to download.
+There are a few handy apps that you’ll want to download.
 These will help you find places to park for the night.
-Not only that, they can also help you to find things like petrol stations, public toilets and dump stations.
+Not only that, but they can also help you to see things like petrol stations, public toilets and dump stations.

 For us, Campermate was a life saver.
 We used it to find everything.
-It’s really easy to use.
-You can use the menu to filter for the things that you do or don’t want.
-For example you can choose to only see campsites for self contained vehicles.
-You’ll be able to search for dump stations, supermarkets, wifi places.
-It’s really handy to have.
+It’s straightforward to use.
+You can use the menu to filter for things you do or don’t want.
+For example, you can choose to only see campsites for self-contained vehicles.
+You’ll be able to search for dump stations, supermarkets, and WiFi places.
+It’s convenient to have.

 You can also download the maps for use offline.
-This is incredibly helpful because as I’ve mentioned, Wifi is not great in a lot of places, but especially if you’re outside the cities.
+This is incredibly helpful because, as I’ve mentioned, WiFi is not great in a lot of places, especially if you’re outside the cities.

 Rankers Camping NZ

-Rankers is similar to Campermate.
-Some people have a preference of one over the other.
-I personally preferred Campermate, but I would download both and have them ready just incase you’re having trouble finding what you want with the other one.
+Rankers are similar to Campermate.
+Some people have a preference for one over the other.
+I preferred Campermate, but I would download both and have them ready just in case you’re having trouble finding what you want with the other one.

 Where can I park my campervan in New Zealand?
 Our tips

-- If you’re travelling in peak season, during summer, arrive at freedom camping sites as early as possible.
-They get really busy and if you arrive too late you’ll miss out on a spot and you’ll have to keep driving
+- If you’re travelling in peak season, arrive at freedom camping sites as early as possible during summer.
+They get swamped, and if you arrive too late, you’ll miss out on the spot, and you’ll have to keep driving

 - Don’t think that you can freedom camp the entire time.
 There will be some occasions where you miss out on freedom camping places and need to pay for overnight parking